StefanStolz/dotNetTestHelpers/README.md

 Various helper classes to support the testing of code.

-## TempDirectoryManager
+## TransientDirectoryManager

 Manages a temporary directory that is deleted at the end of the tests.

-## TempFileManager
+## TransientFileManager

-Creates temporary duplicates of a file.
+Creates transient duplicates of a file.
 The source of the content can be other files, streams or EmbeddedResources.